krocon/node-poly-ebook-server/readme.md

 If you want to do this, you can use [ebook-cover-generator](https://www.npmjs.com/package/ebook-cover-generator).
 On Mac OS X I recommend this tool: [cover-generator-by-quicklook](https://www.npmjs.com/package/cover-generator-by-quicklook).

+## Installation

+Create an empty folder.
+Open your shell (console) and navigate to this folder.
+Enter:
+> npm i poly-ebook-server

+A directory named *node_modules* is created with some sub folders.
+Navigate to *node_modules/poly-ebook-server*:
+> cd node_modules/poly-ebook-server

+Edit node start file (dev.js or prod.js) and adapt the configuration:
+> open dev.js

+Start app with:
+> node dev.js

+In case of an error have a look at *clientRoot: __dirname + '/../client(/build/bundled)'* and the *baseDir:...*.

 ## Usage (script)
 ```js
 var server = require('poly-ebook-server');